toggle

 Conclusion

-If you are planning to build a centralized data warehouse for your whole organization, it can take anywhere from 3 months to a year.
+If you are planning to build a single point of truth – a centralized data warehouse for your whole organization, it can take anywhere from 3 months to a year.
 The time and cost involved depend on your organization’s size, the number of applications you handle, your current architecture, and your future analytics needs.

 On top of that, cloud costs can be tricky to begin with, if you are going for a cloud-based data warehousing system.